vitality1994/Soccer_Player_Recommendation_Service/README.md

 </br>

 ### <center> Service Details <br>
-- Similar player recommendations
+- similar player recommendations
-- Dashboards of a target player & similar players
+- dashboards of a target player & similar players
-    - Players’ details
+    - players’ details
-    - Players’ historical stats
+    - players’ historical stats
-    - Players’ historical market values
+    - players’ historical market values
-    - Players’ play heat maps
+    - players’ play heat maps
-    - Players’ general reputation
+    - players’ general reputation
-    - Expertises’ evaluations
+    - expertises’ evaluations
-- Player analysis
+- player analysis
     - What analysis do other websites (TransferMarket, Squawka, Whoscored, Premier League Official, etc.) not offer?
-        - Time series analysis of players’ statistics
+        - time series analysis of players’ statistics
             - Why do we care about historical stats more than the most current stats of players?
                 - Players sometimes perform worse after transferring to a different team (or a different league).
 Analyze historical stats of players to understand what could be the factors.
             - Historical stats are a good reference to check the general trend of players’ performance (per match, against rival teams, seasonal, etc.)